 This is something that I learned from meditating for 12+ years.
 Effort is the killer of realization.
 You have heard the saying “What you resist, persists”.
 Whatever you fight against in your life, tends to turn into a bigger problem.
 Whatever you let go of, tends to diminish or disappear, or comes back in a more harmonious form.

-Effort is expending of energy.
+Effort is the expending of energy.
 When we hit an obstacle in our life, conventional wisdom says to try and try again.
-Work harder, try harder, make more effort.
+Work harder, try harder, make more effort to obliterate this boulder that is right in front of our face.
 But there is a smarter, easier way to deal with life’s obstacles.
-Don’t try so hard.
+Don’t try so hard and simply walk around the obstacle.

 Have you ever been in a relationship with a persistent little bugger who was determined to make the relationship lead to something bigger, but the harder they tried the more you got turned off?
 Have you ever wanted a job so badly, that you did everything possible, stood on your head, demonstrated your willingness to do anything, and they still gave the job to someone else?
 In meditation, effort kills the meditation itself.
 The harder you try to meditate, and achieve a mental state you think you should be in, the more impossible that state is to reach.
 I always tell people never try to meditate, only relax and get comfy in your own mind.